theobald-software/theobald-software.github.io/_includes/_content/en/tablecdc/extract-table-cdc.md

 1. Select the columns you want to extract.<br>
 ![Table-CDC-Setup](/img/content/tablecdc/table-cdc-kna1.png){:class="img-responsive"}
 2. Optional: If you don't want to extract the whole table when first running the extraction, deactivate **[Extract table on first run]**.
-3. Optional: Activate the option **Limit log table size** to set a maximum number of rows that can be tracked.
+3. Set a maximum number of rows that can be tracked.
+The default is 10000 rows.<br>
 If the row limit is reached, the extraction fails with an exception.
 Note that once a log table is initialized, you cannot change the size limit anymore.
 4. Click **[Load Preview]** to load 1000 records for the preview.<br>